RitwizKamal/Transfer-Learning/README.md

 # Transfer-Learning

-Different Transfer Learning Models tarined on a blood smear image dataset for detection of Malaria.
+Different Transfer Learning Models trained on a blood smear image dataset for detection of Malaria.
 Models used:
 1. VGG19
 2. VGG16